-This Advanced Statistical Analysis course has been specially designed to help those with a background in statistics to understand and use more advanced statistical models, to make better sense of their data.
+Our Advanced Statistical Analysis course has been designed to help those with a background in statistics to understand and use more advanced statistical models to make better sense of their data.

-By attending this Advanced Statistical Analysis course, gain a better understanding of the concepts behind advanced statistics; learn how to apply the Bayesian model and utilise more complex statistical methods, such as non-linear curves and hypothesis testing.
+Through highly interactive workshops, gain a better understanding of the concepts behind advanced statistics; learn how to apply the Bayesian model and utilise more complex statistical methods, such as non-linear curves and hypothesis testing.

-You will practice using R programming on public sector datasets, which will help you gain a firmer understanding of more innovative statistical methods.
+Practice using R programming on public sector data sets, which will help you utilise more advance statistical methods to improve your organisation’s performance.

 He taught statistics and research methods to postgraduate clinical research students at St George’s Medical School and Kingston University (2010-2017), and contributed to many health services and biomedical research projects in this time.
 His freelance clients include Harvard Medical School, The Economist, and the Cabinet Office.